andre-st/wahoo-utils/README.md

 	Program parameter `--delete` removes all auto-POIs without adding new ones.
 Manual POIs are not touched.
 - Requires:
 	- Linux
-	- Python 3
+	- Python 3 (with pip)
 	- USB data cable connecting Bolt
 	- `setup.sh` downloads all dependencies  (ADB, python-libs, ...) to the project's subdirectory `local`, so your system stays clean after deletion
-- Observations / Disadvantages:
+- Observations / known issues:
 	- heart-icon only for different POI types; maybe "poiType" in the database table selects icon? perhaps reversing BoltApp could give answers
-	- at the moment, better restrict `--poi-types` to either *food,water* or *camp*, so you know what to expect
+	- at the moment, better restrict to either `--poi-types=food,water` or `--poi-types=camp`, not both so you know what to expect from a heart-icon
 	- extra step: when updating routes in Komoot etc, you have to copy them to this project too and rebuild the POI list
 	- no auto-POIs when detouring
-	- POI-generation and updating Bolt only takes a few seconds (at least for the tested 60 km tours)
+	- POI-generation and updating Bolt only takes a few seconds (at least for the tested 60 km tours) and little disk space
-- Other Approaches:
+- Other approaches:
 	- native function on the device: "Save my location" = no manual coordinates
 	- adding POIs manually via smartphone companion app = pain
 	- **self generated maps** with POI-symbols = best approach but nasty setup and regular generation needs lot of time and disk space